tornikegomareli/release-craftsman/README.md

 Once installed, you can run `releasecraftsman` from the terminal to start fetching and formatting git logs with GPT Below are the available options and commands.

-### Generate release notes, with compacted git logs with specific version, commit logs from last tag to recent commit using GPT4
+This current commant crafts release notes, with specific version and logs from last tag to recent commit, using GPT4 model.
 ```bash
 releasecraftsman -f compact -s v1.0.0 -k API_KEY -m Gpt_4 -v1.0.1
 ```

-You can customize it and use *GPT_3_5Turbo* model, you need to use your own, or companies API_KEY.
+You can customize it and use *GPT_3_5Turbo*, you need to use your own, or companies API_KEY.

 #### Options
 #### 1. Default Compact Format